Robust Variational Ground-State Solvers via Dissipative Quantum Feedback Models: Fr echet Derivatives with Respect to System Matrices

 \section{Fr\'echet Derivatives with Respect to System Matrices}

-We derive the Fr\'echet derivatives of the total cost function \( \mathcal{J} = \mathcal{J}_1 + \mathcal{J}_2 \) with respect to the physically realizable system matrices.
-To enforce the PR constraint, we parametrize the system matrix \( A \) as:
+We present the Fr\'echet-derivative expressions for the total cost \( \mathcal{J} = \mathcal{J}_1 + \mathcal{J}_2 \) with respect to the PR system matrices, using the infinitesimal-perturbation framework developed in \cite{vladimirov2013quasi}.
+To enforce the PR constraint, we parametrize the system matrix \( A \) as